Greenwashing

 Overview of Topic

-With increased regulatory focus on environmental claims, avoiding greenwashing is critical.
-For example, in 2020, the European Commission found that 42% of online green claims were exaggerated, false, or deceptive.
-Greenwashing is defined as making misleading claims about their environmental practices.
-The EU Green Deal proposes stricter rules for substantiating green claims, while advertising standards in various countries, like the UK’s Advertising Standards Authority (ASA) and the US’s Federal Trade Commission (FTC), enforce guidelines to prevent deceptive environmental marketing.
-T3’s expertise helps navigate these challenges, ensuring your sustainability claims are backed by real actions and data, thus avoiding the pitfalls that companies like Volkswagen faced in their emissions scandal.
-This service is key in an era where transparent and genuine environmental practices can significantly enhance brand reputation.
+With increased regulatory focus on environmental claims, avoiding greenwashing and ensuring authentic environmental stewardship is paramount.
+For instance, in 2020 the European Commission determined that 42% of all online green claims are misleading, false or unproven.
+Greenwashing is the practice of claiming misleading information about a company’s green factor or their environmental efforts.
+The EU Green Deal is suggesting stricter requirements on showing evidence to environmental claims, while advertising standards bureaus from different countries like the UK’s Advertising Standards Authority (ASA) or the US Federal Trade Commission (FTC) apply rules to prevent misleading environmental marketing.
+This is where T3’s expertise makes sure that all your sustainability claims are supported by real actions and data, in order to escape from the equal mistakes where companies like for instance Volkswagen have fallen into with their emissions case.
+This guidance is crucial in a time where transparent and authentic environmental practices can hugely boost a company’s reputation and its consumer trust.

 Here’s an in-depth look at the importance of avoiding greenwashing and ensuring genuine environmental stewardship: